Injured In A Pedestrian Accident? We Can Help You Seek Justice.

 In a pedestrian accident case, the injured person must demonstrate four things to establish negligence:

-Driving without due care, for example, is negligence since it fails to fulfill one’s duty of care.
+- The duty of care was breached: Driving without due care, for example, is negligence since it fails to fulfill one’s duty of care.
 Distracted driving, speeding, disregarding traffic signs or signals, and driving while intoxicated are all examples of negligence.

-To successfully bring a personal injury claim, you must show that the driver’s negligence caused serious injuries to you.
+- The breach of duty directly led to the victim’s injuries: To successfully bring a personal injury claim, you must show that the driver’s negligence caused serious injuries to you.
 The failure in care must have directly resulted in the injuries incurred by the pedestrian.

-Dangers of Walking In Florida
+The Dangers Of Walking In Florida

 Florida does not have a good track record when it comes to pedestrian injuries and fatalities.
 According to the National Highway Traffic Safety Administration (NHTSA), Florida had 476 pedestrian fatalities in 2012.
 This figure places Florida in second place for most pedestrian fatalities, with only California having more.